SamiJW/SQL/Multi Table Queries/JOIN Operator.md

 <img width="948" height="481" alt="image" src="https://github.com/user-attachments/assets/17125a0f-b50f-4e60-8138-8e09429cee8e" />

 *For potential proceeding aggregrate support, I specified returning a 0 value with the NVL function*
+Tip: Notice I did not include the Book ID value but instead chose to return the Book Title.
+This is due to the audience to which this information is being presented.
+Recall this is the executive team we are addressing with our solutions.
+We should refrain from presenting too much data to keep decisions prioritized and unburdened.
+Had this been the marketing team looking to target demographics based on purchase history/ patterns, the Book ID value would hold much more impact.